 Your next stop should be the Audubon Center at Riverlands.
 The Riverlands Migratory Bird Sanctuary hosts an abundant array of waterfowl, shorebirds and raptors to delight bird watchers of all ages.
 The sanctuary is a wintering home of the eagles and trumpeter swans, and it is a year-round rest stop for great white pelicans, shorebirds and wading birds.
 The sanctuary plays an important role in the migration of countless bird species.

-Finally, visit The Nature Institute.
-The Nature Institute (TNI) is a non-profit land conservation and environmental education organization based in Godfrey, Ill.
+Finally, visit The Nature Institute (TNI), which is a non-profit land conservation and environmental education organization based in Godfrey, Ill.
 Since its founding in 1980, The Nature Institute’s board and staff have worked to foster an awareness and appreciation of the natural world through preservation, restoration, and education.
 TNI also owns and manages over 450 acres of protected land, such as the Olin Nature Preserve, the Mississippi Sanctuary, the Kemp and Cora Hutchinson Bird Sanctuary, and the Heartland Prairie Project at Gordon Moore Park.

 On day two of your bird watching experience, start at Two Rivers National Wildlife Refuge in Brussels.
 The 8,501-acre Two Rivers Refuge is one of five refuges in the Mark Twain National Wildlife Refuge Complex.
 The refuge is managed for migratory birds, endangered species and migratory fish.
 It is an important link in the chain of resting, feeding and wintering for migratory species using the Mississippi Flyway.
 Spring and fall are a prime time to witness migrating waterfowl, shorebirds and wading birds.
 Wintering bald eagles are plentiful from late December through February.